Silas was a Jewish Christian, living in Jerusalem, who was considered a prophet.

 The notation found at the end of 1Corinthians credits Timothy with helping to copy the epistle down on parchment.
 Timothy is also credited, in the endnotes of the book of Hebrews, with delivering this epistle to its destination.

-Titus was a Greek (Gentile) convert to Christianity who was one a most trusted evangelist.
+Titus was a Greek (Gentile) convert to Christianity who was one of Paul's most trusted fellow laborers in the gospel.
 Interestingly, although he worked closely with the apostle, his name is not mentioned at all in the book of Acts.

 His first recorded appearance connecting him with the apostle occurs when he accompanies him and Barnabas to the Jerusalem Conference (Galatians 2:1).